 - A magnified, high-definition, three-dimensional view when operating

 - Instruments that become an extension of the surgeon’s wrists, hands and fingers to move the tiny surgical instruments in a delicate, precise manner

 Minimally Invasive Heart Surgery Procedures

 - Robotic-Assisted Heart Valve Repair or Replacement

 Benefits of Robotic-Assisted Heart Surgery

-By using the da Vinci® Si Surgical System (da Vinci) in heart surgery the breastbone (sternum) remains intact.
+By using the robotic surgical system for heart surgery, the breastbone (sternum) often remains intact.

-Following the procedure, cardiac rehabilitation is provided in stages to help reduce risk for future heart problems and to make the recovery process quick.
+Following the procedure, cardiac rehabilitation is provided in stages to help reduce risk for future heart problems and speed the recovery process quick.